TechnitiumSoftware/DnsServer/APIDOCS.md

 ### List Apps

 Lists all installed apps on the DNS server.
+If the DNS server has internet access and is able to retrieve data from DNS App Store, the API call will also return if a store App has updates available.

 URL:
 `http://localhost:5380/api/apps/list?token=x`